Bitcoin Gold (BTG) price prediction 2020

 - Merkelized Abstract Syntax Trees (MAST) to increase privacy levels and reduce the load on the blockchain.

-- The creation of a decentralized fiat-crypto brokerage network.
+- The creation of a decentralised fiat-crypto brokerage network.

 Bitcoin Gold’s competition

 It’s also important to consider the challenges that Bitcoin Gold will face from other digital currencies.
 Developments, news and upgrades from these competitors could potentially have a positive or negative influence on the price of BTG.